Outdoor dining ideas for restaurant reopening

 Protecting your restaurant and bar staff from infection

-Use face shields
+Use face coverings

 Since the COVID-19 pandemic, restaurant owners have been forced to consider hygiene practices more than ever before, with front of house service being a priority concern.